Boys from the Bush: The author

 Douglas Livingstone (1934–2021) also wrote the screenplay for The Day of the Triffids (1981), the BBC adaptation of the John Wyndham novel, and wrote or co-wrote screenplays for several in the BBC 1985–1998 series Screen Two: Run for the Lifeboat, The Impossible Spy, and Return to Blood River.

-He adapted several short stories ("Maigret Sets a Trap", "Maigret and the Night Club Dancer", and "Maigret and the Maid") by George Simenon for the 12-episode 1992 BBC series Maigret starring Michael Gambon.
+He adapted several short stories ("Maigret Sets a Trap", "Maigret and the Night Club Dancer", and "Maigret and the Maid") by Georges Simenon for the 12-episode 1992 BBC series Maigret starring Michael Gambon.

 He wrote the 1996 TV comedy Heavy Weather for the BBC and WGBH-TV, Boston, based on the P. G. Wodehouse novel.

 He wrote the original six-episode drama series The Cazalets (2001) for BBC-TV, and three full-length comedies in the series The Quest (2002–2004) for Yorkshire Television.